 – No increase in respiratory support necessary.

-– Improvement in the coagulation situation.
+– Improvement of the coagulation situation.

 – Reversal of fluid balance.

-– Normalization in the lactate levels.
+– Normalization of lactate levels.

-- Improvement of impaired organ functions:
+- – Improvement in impaired organ function:

-– Significant reduction in ventilation support.
+– Significant reduction in ventilatory support.

 - Please reconsider the use in patients who are already in therapy-refractory shock for several days.